MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-primitive-prompts.md

 ## [Python](#tab/python)

-In the constructor, we create the state property accessors and set up the state management objects (created above) for our conversation.
+In the constructor, you create the state property accessors and set up the state management objects (created above) for our conversation.

 **bots/custom_prompt_bot.py**
 [!code-python[on_message_activity](~/../botbuilder-samples/samples/python/44.prompt-for-user-input/bots/custom_prompt_bot.py?range=46-49)]